 The Back to Education Initiative (BTEI) provides part-time courses for adults and young people aged over 16 who left school with few or no formal qualifications or low literacy levels.

 You can also take part in BTEI if you are working and on a low income.
-The aim is to give people an opportunity to combine their learning with family, work and other commitments.
+The aim of BTEI is to give people an opportunity to combine their learning with family, work and other commitments.

 - Have less than upper-second level education or